-Caravan owners tend to be mightily proud of their second home on wheels – as well they might.
-All the care and attention lavished on the trailer, however, generates an extra, perhaps less intentional quality for the preloved caravan – a monetary value that typically holds its own very well in the second hand market.
+Owners of static caravans tend to be mightily proud of their second home on wheels – as well they might.
+All the care and attention lavished on the trailer, however, generates an extra, perhaps less intentional quality for the preloved caravan – a monetary value that typically holds its own very well in the second-hand market.

-If you are considering buying a preloved static caravan, here are a few suggestions that might result in your getting just what you want:
+If you are considering buying a static caravan – whether brand new or preloved – here are a few suggestions that might result in your getting just what you want:

 - the next consideration is likely to be what you pay to keep your static caravan on your chosen pitch at your preferred park;

 - so, talk to other owners on the site.
 They may be unlikely to be entirely forthright in their views, but you may sense whether there are issues with the area that are not immediately visible;